dotnet/docs-maui/docs/get-started/first-app.md

 ---
 title: "Build your first .NET MAUI app"
-description: "Learn how to create and run your first .NET MAUI app in Visual Studio 2022 on Windows, or Visual Studio 2022 for Mac." ms.date: 11/10/2023
+description: "Learn how to create and run your first .NET MAUI app in Visual Studio 2022 on Windows, or Visual Studio Code with the .NET MAUI extension" ms.date: 06/12/2024
 zone_pivot_groups: devices-deployment
 ---

 # Build your first app

-In this tutorial, you'll learn how to create and run your first .NET Multi-platform App UI (.NET MAUI) app in Visual Studio 2022 on Windows or Visual Studio 2022 for Mac.
+In this tutorial, you'll learn how to create and run your first .NET Multi-platform App UI (.NET MAUI) app in Visual Studio 2022 on Windows or Visual Studio Code on Windows, macOS, or Linux.
 This will help to ensure that your development environment is correctly set up.

 <!-- markdownlint-disable MD025 -->
 # [Visual Studio](#tab/vswin)